 1. Smart TV Security and Privacy Risks Are Real

-Whenever you consider buying a “smart” product— that is, any device that has the ability to connect to the Internet —security should always be a top concern.
-Every single Internet-ready device contributes to the “Internet of Things”, which is arguably one of the worst security nightmares of our time.
+When you consider buying any “smart” product—which is any device that has the ability to connect to the internet—security should always be a top concern.
+Every internet-ready device contributes to the “internet of things,” which is arguably one of the worst security nightmares of our time.